PikaDude/Animal-Crossing-Music-Extension/README.md

+# This was the continuation of the original [Animal Crossing Music](https://github.com/animal-crossing-music-extension/ac-music-extension) project.
+Development has resumed back on the original repository, and this repository has been archived.

 ![Project Banner](docs/banner.png)

 # Animal Crossing Music 🍀
-#### This is continuation of the original [Animal Crossing Music](https://github.com/animal-crossing-music-extension/Animal-Crossing-Music-Extension) project, which is no longer maintained.

 **Animal Crossing Music** is a a fun Chrome extension for playing Animal Crossing's music in the browser, while you work, play or browse the web! ✨